What Is Dental Bonding?

 How Much Does Dental Bonding Cost In Markham?

-Determining the exact cost of dental bonding can be challenging without further information about your specific needs and a thorough examination of your teeth.
-However, as a general guideline, dental bonding typically ranges from approximately $300 to $600 or more per tooth without insurance coverage.
-In most cases, dental insurance plans cover dental bonding, especially when it is necessary to restore a broken or damaged tooth.
-With insurance coverage, out-of-pocket expenses can range from around $60 to $120.
+The cost of dental bonding can vary depending on your specific needs and the condition of your teeth.
+Generally, dental bonding costs range from $300 to $600 or more per tooth for those without insurance.
+Most insurance plans cover dental bonding when it is necessary to repair a damaged or broken tooth, which can lower out-of-pocket costs to approximately $60 to $120.

-• The amount of composite resin required to complete the treatment.
+- The amount of composite resin needed for the procedure.

 Contact us today